I never did say you were like a rose

 To capture how I felt and what I thought

-Quite knowing you might think it flattery
+Quite knowing you might think it flattery,

-And in some way your charms were being bought —
+That in some way your charms were being bought —

 Of course that isn’t true, not true at all,